Review: Chekov in the modern age

 John enters, talking about, “All work has value.”

-Warren Live Haney’s portrayal of the Uncle Vayna-esque loser manchild fits into this time period perfectly.
+Warren Live Haney’s portrayal of the Uncle Vayna-esque loser man-child fits into this time period perfectly.
 A Trader Joe’s employee and white-undershirt-and-jeans son, he’s aloof, generally pessimistic and really adds nothing but snark to most conversations.

 “What if everything just works out for us, dude?” the King Baby asks, embodying the blind confidence that plagues the modern man.
 The “red-pill” problem is tackled in a way that reflects centuries old misogyny.
 This character is a fun lens to use to peer back into time and how those issues are evolved and yet remain the exact same.
 John’s entitlement causes unnecessary and unearned friction between the characters.

 The table starts to feel smaller with the crowding of egos.
 Polite arguments about the state of the world and our role in it all surge.
+Erin’s book is entitled, “Against Hope,” which is just bleak.
+She propositions, “hope as a reward for taking a particular action.”
 The dinner conversation broils and catches fire, Sonia erupting in a neurotic outburst.
+Robles’ performance truly keeps the audience guessing what is wrong with this girl.

 It was a cute choice to have the actors clear the table as a family.
 A bed rolls out of the opposite wings; in it, the Professor and Elaina.
 He’s worried about the bones in the house, unlike Elaina who’s worried about the bone in the bed.
 It’s an intense marital squabble, lots of big issues around pain, money and unfulfilled dreams.